ceee/PocketSharp/README.md

 - support HTML injection into content from PocketArticle (maybe remove title from Article)
 - benchmarking download of large lists
 - benchmarking of search algorithm
+- Update website and merge into plugin repository site

 ## Dependencies